 Resolution of Thanks to James C. Robinson by Central Florida Presbytery, Presbyterian Church (U.S.A..)
 March 3, 2007.

 What message would you give to future generations of our community?

 To look for opportunities to work with others for the betterment of the community and not for just your personal gain.
 But to look at what is really needed for the common good.
 And look for it, and be willing to sacrifice, work for it.

 City of Orlando Proclamation from Mayor Buddy Dyer presented to James C. Robinson for his 90th birthday.

 Date: March 11, 2016

 Place: Mr. Robinson’s home on Lake Conway.

 Betty and Jim Robinson were recognized for their many contributions to the greater Orlando community in this article published in the October, 2013 issue of Pine Castle Women's Club newsletter.
 Betty is a second generation Orlandoan and they both graduated from Orlando High School in 1940.

-Listen as Attorney James C. Robinson describes the historic development of building Orlando International Airport in this excerpt from an oral history interview at Jim Robinson's home on Lake Conway, March 11.
+Attorney James C. Robinson describes the historic development of building Orlando International Airport in this excerpt from an oral history interview at Jim Robinson's home on Lake Conway, March 11.
 2016.